+The contribution rate formula and the total contribution rate formula is as 25-26.

+and

+We obtain the total contribution rate until the fourteenth principal component is 81.45%, which is larger than 80%.
+Therefore, we take the first fourteenth eigenvalue as the principal component.
+Suppose the principal component is formula set 27

+z1=a11x1+a21x2+a31x3+a41x4+a51x5+…+a26 1x26

+z2=a12x1+a22x2+a32x3+a42x4+a52x5+…+a26 2x26

+…

+z14=a1 14x1+a2 14x2+a3 14x3+a4 14x4+a5 14x5+…+a26 14x26

 Since the data are standardized before the analysis, each coefficient is equally likely.
 We can use the independent variables of which the principal component coefficients are relatively larger in the first several principal components.
+For instance, there are several original variables in the first principal components, of which the coefficients are relatively larger among all the coefficients of the original variables in the first principal components.
+We choose two deputies of them to denote the resembling original variables and repeat the process for the second and third principal components.
 Thus we obtain 6 properties of the phones for further analysis, which are Display Resolution, Recording Definition, RAM, ROM, CPU, Highest camera resolution, and Price.

 Modeling